Winnie90/NSIntermediate/_posts/2015-10-05-GMCallout-NSIntermediate.md

 [CellIdentityInspector]: {{site.baseurl}}/images/2015-10-04/22-CellIdentityInspector.png "In the identity inspector set the class to PersonCollectionViewCell"
 [CellConnectionsInspector]: {{site.baseurl}}/images/2015-10-04/23-CellConnectionsInspector.png "In the Connections Inspector you can now hook up the Outlets to the assets in the storyboard"
 [UICollectionViewOutlets]: {{site.baseurl}}/images/2015-10-04/24-UICollectionViewOutlets.png "In the Connections Inspector you can hook up the Outlets to the ViewController"
-[WorkingCollectionView]: {{site.baseurl}}/images/2015-10-04/25-WorkingCollectionView.png "You're Collection View should now be working but the pins aren't connected to the collection view."
+[WorkingCollectionView]: {{site.baseurl}}/images/2015-10-04/25-WorkingCollectionView.png "You're Collection View should now be working but the pins aren't connected to the collection view"
+[FinishedNSIntermediate]: {{site.baseurl}}/images/2015-10-04/26-FinishedNSIntermediate.png "You have now finished the NSIntermediate tutorial"

 [LinkNSBeginner]: {{site.baseurl}}/GMCallout-NSBeginner